 Default mechanism:

-It should be noted that the default mechanism (see clause 20.5) is always invoked at the end of all alternatives.
+It should be noted that the default mechanism (see clause 20.5) is always invoked at the end of all alternatives unless the @nodefault modifier is present.
 If an else branch is defined, the default mechanism will never be called, i.e. active defaults will never be entered.

 NOTE 4: It is also possible to use else in altsteps.